Showing posts with label candy. Show all posts

 There were a variety of airplanes one could ride for a price.
 (Go Vertical Aviation)

-They also had the Flagship Detroit Douglas DC-3 (to ride this one was $100 per person) and we walked inside impressive.
+They also had the Flagship Detroit Douglas DC-3 (riding this one cost $100 per person), and it was impressive inside.

 Flagship Detroit Douglas DC-3